syyePhenomenol/RandoMapMod/README.md

     - "Show Next Areas": Toggle showing names/arrows for adjacent map areas on the quick map
     - "Show Map Markers": Toggle showing map markers.
 You still need to buy the map markers to see them with this setting on.
     - "Always Have Quill": Fill in rooms even if you haven't picked up Quill.
 Doesn't affect Full Map or Transition modes.
+    - "Def.
+Item Mode": Toggle which map mode is set by default for a new item rando save.
+    - "Def.
+Transition Mode": Toggle which map mode is set by default for a new transition rando save.
     - "Reset Global Settings": Resets all global settings to default settings